ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "Watchlist couldn't be found",
+      "message": "Class couldn't be found",
       "statusCode": 404
     }
     ```

--Error response: Watchlist does not contain this stock
+-Error response: Class does not contain this deck

  - Status Code: 404
   - Headers: